Reptile: Shedding

 Reptiles shed their skin through a process called ecdysis which occurs continuously throughout their lifetime.
-In particular, younger reptiles tend to shed once every 5–6 weeks while adults shed 3–4 times a year.
+In particular, younger reptiles tend to shed once every five to six weeks while adults shed three to four times a year.
 Younger reptiles shed more because of their rapid growth rate.
 Once full size, the frequency of shedding drastically decreases.
 The process of ecdysis involves forming a new layer of skin under the old one.
 Proteolytic enzymes and lymphatic fluid is secreted between the old and new layers of skin.
 Consequently, this lifts the old skin from the new one allowing shedding to occur.
 Snakes will shed from the head to the tail while lizards shed in a "patchy pattern".
 Dysecdysis, a common skin disease in snakes and lizards, will occur when ecdysis, or shedding, fails.
 There are numerous reasons why shedding fails and can be related to inadequate humidity and temperature, nutritional deficiencies, dehydration and traumatic injuries.
 Nutritional deficiencies decrease proteolytic enzymes while dehydration reduces lymphatic fluids to separate the skin layers.
 Traumatic injuries on the other hand, form scars that will not allow new scales to form and disrupt the process of ecdysis.